Medical Marijuana and PMDD: A Promising Avenue for Treatment

 Mechanisms of Action

 The exact mechanisms by which medical marijuana alleviates PMDD symptoms are still being investigated.
-However, research suggests that cannabinoids may exert their therapeutic effects through the modulation of neurotransmitter systems, including the serotonin and endocannabinoid systems, which play key roles in mood regulation.
+However, research suggests that cannabinoids may exert their therapeutic effects by modulating neurotransmitter systems, including the serotonin and endocannabinoid systems, which play key roles in mood regulation.

 Potential Benefits